What’s the Buzz

 Tonsil Stone Prevention: Your Complete Guide

-You can potentially prevent tonsil stones by maintaining good oral hygiene, gargling with warm, salty water or medicated mouthwash, cutting down on sugar and alcohol, and eating more acidic fruits like apples.
+- You can potentially prevent tonsil stones by maintaining good oral hygiene, drinking plenty of water, consuming probiotic-rich foods like yogurt and raw vegetables, cutting down on sugar and alcohol, and avoiding foods that leave debris, like nuts and popcorn.

-Tonsil stones are common in teenagers and are usually harmless.
-However, they can sometimes cause problems, making it necessary to have them treated or removed surgically.
+- Tonsil stones are common in teenagers and are usually harmless.
+While tonsil stones often go away on their own, they can sometimes cause problems, making it necessary to have them treated or removed surgically.

 Tonsil stones are harmless for the most part but may require treatment in some cases.
 Practicing good oral hygiene is the best way to prevent tonsil stones.
 Please keep reading to find out what causes tonsil stones and how to prevent and treat them.